 Doc Jones shared that he was doing a conference at a school, and from his car to the front of the building, he counted 13 plants, 11 of them which are medicinal.
 But the school had just planted them as ornamentals.

-It’s important to know about the plants around us and how they can help us.
-You never know when you’ll need them!
+All around your own home, there are probably herbs for digestion, wounds, sinus troubles, and more.
+It's important to know about the plants around us and how they can help us.
+You never know when you'll need them!
+Learn how to forage for medicinal herbs growing in your backyard.

 Examples of Herbal Medicine